UKHomeOffice/acp-tf-rds/README.md

 The module does not currently support Aurora I/O Optimised storage types.
 In order to use these, do not define `storage_type` and simply make the change in the AWS console.

 For an RDS instance with `storage_type` using `gp3`, be aware that `iops` cannot be specified if the `allocated_storage` value is below a per-`engine` threshold.
 See the [RDS User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#gp3-storage) for details.
+If the `storage_type` is set to `gp3` but `iops` is unspecified, this module will determine an appropriate baseline value.

 ## Resources